-The following table sets forth all fees paid or accrued by us for professional audit services and other services rendered by EisnerAmper LLP during the years ended December 31, 2017 and 2016:
+The following table sets forth all fees paid or accrued by us for professional audit services and other services rendered by EisnerAmper LLP during the years ended December 31, 2019 and 2018:

-Nature of Service 2017 Fees 2016 Fees
+Nature of Service : 2019 Fees 2018 Fees

-Audit Fees(1) \$ 142,125 \$ 214,125
+Audit Fees(1) \$ 186,836 \$ 187,755

-Audit-Related Fees(2) \$ - \$ -
+Audit-Related Fees(2) \$ \$

-Tax Fees(3) \$ 21,625 \$ 31,500
+Tax Fees(3) \$ \$

-All Other Fees \$ - \$ 5,000
+All Other Fees(4) \$ \$

-Total: \$ 163,750 \$ 250,625
+Total: \$ 186,636 \$ 187,755

-- (1) Audit Fees consist of fees for professional services in connection with the audit of our financial statements, review of our quarterly financial statements, and related services that are normally provided in connection with registration statements, including the registration statement on Form S-4 in connection with our merger with Macrocure Ltd. and the registration statement on Form S-3 in connection with our 2017 private placement. - (2) Audit-Related Fees consist of fees for professional services that are reasonably related to the performance of the audit or review of our financial statements. - (3) Tax Fees consist of fees for professional services in connection with tax compliance, tax planning, and tax advice, including foreign tax return preparation and requests for rulings or technical advice from tax authorities. - (4) All other Fees consists of professional services performed related to Form 8-K filings.
+- (1) Audit Fees consist of fees for professional services in connection with the audit of our financial statements, review of our quarterly financial statements, and related services that are normally provided in connection with registration statements. - (2) Audit-Related Fees consist of fees for professional services that are reasonably related to the performance of the audit or review of our financial statements. - (3) Tax Fees consist of fees for professional services in connection with tax compliance, tax planning, and tax advice, including foreign tax return preparation and requests for rulings or technical advice from tax authorities. - (4) All Other Fees consist of professional services performed related to Form 8-K filings.